Carl Linnaeus: Apostles

 Carl Peter Thunberg was a VOC physician and an apostle of Linnaeus.

 Peter Forsskål was among the apostles who met a tragic fate abroad.

 During Linnaeus's time as Professor and Rector of Uppsala University, he taught many devoted students, 17 of whom he called "apostles".
 They were the most promising, most committed students, and all of them made botanical expeditions to various places in the world, often with his help.
 The amount of this help varied; sometimes he used his influence as Rector to grant his apostles a scholarship or a place on an expedition.
 To most of the apostles he gave instructions of what to look for on their journeys.
 Abroad, the apostles collected and organised new plants, animals and minerals according to Linnaeus's system.
 Most of them also gave some of their collection to Linnaeus when their journey was finished.
 Thanks to these students, the Linnaean system of taxonomy spread through the world without Linnaeus ever having to travel outside Sweden after his return from Holland.
 The British botanist William T. Stearn notes, without Linnaeus's new system, it would not have been possible for the apostles to collect and organise so many new specimens.
-Many of the apostles died during their expeditions.